When you build a WordPress.org website, there are two things you’ll need before you can publish it — a domain name and a web hosting plan.

 The asterisked (*) items are ones that are unique to Elementor’s solution.
 These additional features will help remove the friction in the website setup process, so you can get started quickly and focus more of your time and attention on creating websites.

-One other thing worth noting is how Elementor Cloud Websites are priced.
-You’ll have one fixed price and a one-time payment to make every year.
-There are no hidden or variable fees.
+One other thing worth noting is with Elementor Hosting there are no hidden or variable fees.
 Not only is this a cost-effective solution, but it’ll bring greater predictability and stability to your web design business.

-Feel free to peruse the landing page above for more information on the hosted Elementor Cloud Website solution.
-When you’re ready, click the “Start Creating” button.
+Feel free to peruse the landing page above for more information on Elementor Hosting.
+When you’re ready, click the “See Plans” button.

 The next screen will show you what comes in your plan along with the associated costs.
 Review them (along with the money-back guarantee).
 “Click “Buy Now” to get started: